eendo01/jade_delight/README.md

 # jade_delight
+## Class assignment:
-Class assignment: given HTML/JavaScript starter code, add JavaScript and jQuery code to add the following functionalities:
+Given HTML/JavaScript starter code, add JavaScript and jQuery code to add the following functionalities:
 * When a user selects a quantity:
   - The item total cost and order subtotal, tax, and total should update automatically
 * The street and city fields only appear when delivery is selected